-Normally, a lawsuit begins by an attorney filing a complaint with a court.
-However, under the medical review panel law, an extra step was required.
-The case had to first be reviewed by a medical review panel that would opine on whether a breach of the duty of care occurred and whether the breach was a “substantial factor” in causing harm to the patient.
+The law was a deviation from the standard process, in which a lawsuit begins with an attorney filing a complaint with a court.
+However, the medical review panel law required panels to evaluate potential claims and provide opinions on whether a breach of duty occurred and, if so, constituted a "substantial factor" in causing harm to the patient.

-The decision dismissed the idea that the review panels would curb nonsensical lawsuits, calling them instead “unnecessary obstacles for all medical malpractice claimants”.
+In his ruling, Judge Shepherd said the law restricted a person's constitutional right to proceed to court seeking "remedy by due course of law."
+The decision also dismissed the claim that review panels would curb frivolous lawsuits, calling them instead "unnecessary obstacles for all medical malpractice claimants."

 Since the ruling in 2017, there have been several developments related to the issue of medical review panels in Kentucky.

 In 2018, the Kentucky Supreme Court heard arguments in a case challenging the constitutionality of the medical review panel law.
 In that case, the plaintiff argued that the law violated the right to a trial by jury and the separation of powers between the legislative and judicial branches of government.
 In 2019, the Kentucky Supreme Court upheld the lower court's ruling that the law was unconstitutional.

 As a result of these rulings, the medical review panel law is no longer in effect in Kentucky, and medical malpractice cases no longer have to go through a review panel before proceeding to court.
 However, there have been calls for the law to be reinstated, with some reasserting the claim that it was an essential safeguard against frivolous medical malpractice lawsuits.
 Overall, the issue of medical review panels in Kentucky remains contentious.

 Skilled Representation for Medical Malpractice Cases